awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 Along with the required parameters, you can also specify optional parameters when using `batchGetItem`\.
 For example, you can provide a `ProjectionExpression` with each `TableKeysAndAttributes` you define\.
 This allows you to specify the attributes that you want to retrieve from the table\.

-The following code snippet retrieves two items from the *Forum* table\.
+The following code example retrieves two items from the `Forum` table\.
 The `withProjectionExpression` parameter specifies that only the `Threads` attribute is to be retrieved\.

 **Example**